RealmKnight/CNWC-BLET-GCA-PLD-App/advertisement_system.md

 4. Add the banner to the home page (index.tsx) underneath the logo in ParallaxScrollView
 5. Add ads to the notifications page (top for all devices, sidebar for web, bottom for mobile)

-### Phase 3: Admin Interface
+### Phase 3: Admin Interface Implementation

-1. Create the advertisement management screen
+1. Update the `AdvertisementManager.tsx` component with the refined tab structure

+   - Modify tab definitions to match our implementation plan
+   - Implement tab switching logic with state management
+   - Set up advertisement selection and editing flow

-2. Implement image/PDF upload functionality
+2. Implement the "Create & Edit" tab first

-3. Build the ad creation/editing forms
+   - Build the `CreateEditAdvertisement.tsx` component
-4. Add status toggle functionality for ad activation/deactivation
-5. Implement preview capabilities to test ads in different placement locations and device types
+   - Implement form with image upload capabilities
-6. Add validation for required fields and date ranges
+   - Add validation and error handling

-### Phase 4: Analytics System

-1. Implement event tracking (impressions, views, clicks)
-2. Create analytics dashboard with:
-   - Summary metrics (impressions, clicks, CTR)
-   - Time-series data visualization
-   - Device type breakdown
-   - Placement location analysis
+   - Connect to Supabase for saving advertisements

+3. Implement the "Campaigns" tab next

+   - Build the `AdvertisementCampaigns.tsx` component
+   - Create list view of all campaigns
+   - Implement status toggle controls
+   - Add edit, delete, and duplicate functionality

+4. Implement the "Analytics" tab

+   - Build the `AdvertisementAnalytics.tsx` component
+   - Implement charts and visualizations
-3. Add filtering by date range
+   - Add date range filtering
-4. Add CSV export functionality
+   - Add export functionality

-5. Implement real-time updates for active campaign metrics
+5. Implement the "Preview" tab last

+   - Build the `AdvertisementPreview.tsx` component
+   - Create preview environment for different app locations
+   - Implement device type simulation
+   - Add interactive controls for testing

+6. Implement shared components
+   - Create reusable components for status toggles, cards, etc.
+   - Ensure consistent styling across all tabs
+   - Add loading states and error handling

+### Phase 4: Integration and Testing

+1. Test the integration with the `UnionAdminPanel`
+2. Verify all tab transitions and state management
+3. Test on different devices and platforms
+4. Optimize performance and UI responsiveness
+5. Add comprehensive error handling
+6. Implement automated tests for critical functionality

 ### Phase 5: Advanced Features